dgunning/MathMastery/docs/learning_plans/unit1/lesson_content/lesson8_working_with_radicals.md

 # Working with Radicals

-## What You're Learning

-Radical expressions represent roots of numbers
+### Radical expressions represent roots of numbers

 ## Why This Matters